csteeg/Splat.ReactiveUIExtensions/README.md

 # Splat.ReactiveUIExtensions
-Add constructor injection to splat and add methods to register all views and viewmodels in an assembly
+Add constructor injection to splat and add methods to register all views and viewmodels in an assembly You can install the [nuget package "Splat.ReactiveUIExtensions"](https://www.nuget.org/packages/Splat.ReactiveUIExtensions/) to get started

 ## Register all your views and viewmodels on startup:
 Instead of